-"You need to show to you can go out of your way to find opportunities and deliver on them without anyone asking for it."
+"You need to prove that you can show initiative to find new opportunities and deliver on them."

 After graduating from McGill University, Julien started being interested in a career in management consulting.
 Doing a master’s degree in Management from a reputable institution thus became key in reaching his goals.

 Given the fierce competition of the market, Julien knew he had to work hard at IE to try to stand out as much as possible, which is why he was very involved both inside and outside of class.

 By Martin Fontaine (IE Master in Management February 2018 intake).